dnzng/vue-element-dialog/README.md

 ## Injected Event

-The plugin will inject a called `close` event into your component passed to the `el-dialog`.
+This plugin will inject a called `close` event into your component passed to the `el-dialog`.
 You can call it to close the current opened dialog and pass some values.
 The eventual state of the promise returned by calling `this.$dialog` will become resolved when calling the `close` event, so you will be able to access the values passed to the `close` event.

 Note that due to the limitations of the `resolve` method, the type of the resolved value will vary depending on the number of arguments you pass to this `$emit('close', ...)`.
 The value is `undefined` if you don't pass anything.
 The value is the argument itself if you pass one.
 The value is an array of arguments if you pass more than one. e.g.